JustinFreitas/StealthTracker/README.md

 - v2.3 - Bug fixes and protection from null pointer exceptions.
 - v2.4 - Change to the action handler override mechanism to chain in the override instead of always calling the base.
 This should work around the compatibility issues with other extensions.
 - v2.5 - Extension name change to comply to standard convention, change load order to 999, do not assess stealth attack if target is hidden.
+- v2.6 - Make the Stealth effect hidden for non friendly npcs.
+No duration on stealth effects, per rules... it should last until something stops it.
+NPE protections from manager calls.
+Comment cleanup.
+Refactor common logic.

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)